Limits of Information Flow Between Classically Interacting Particles: The Full State Space

-\ee We see that more information is stored in the state $\X_t$ about its environment $F_0$ when the force variance is greater, or when the velocity variance is lower.
-A larger force variance enables a wider space of environments that can be communicated to the particle state.
-And a narrow velocity variance allows for a sharper estimate of the initial force from the state at time $t$; i.e. the better $\dot{X}_0$ is known, the better $(\dot{X}_t-\dot{X}_0) \propto F_0$ is known.
-We also see that heavier particles store \textit{less information} in their state about their environment, in a given time $t$.
-A larger mass effectively reduces signal strength by reducing the acceleration by the force, diminishing the distinction between the initial condition, $\X_0$, and the state at time $t$, $\X_t$.
-In particular, the particle state at time $t$ distinguishes fewer distinct force values (environmental states).
+This result shows that more information is stored in the state $\X_t$ about its environment when the variance of the momentum exchange $\Dp$ is relatively large, or when the initial momentum variance is relatively small.
+A larger variance in $\Dp$ enables a wider space of environments that can be communicated to the particle state.
+And a narrower variance in $P_0$ allows for a sharper estimate of the forces from the environment, i.e. of $\Dp\big/t$.
+In terms of energy, an interaction from the environment communicates more to the particle when its energy is large compared to the particle's initial energy.

+Furthermore, we observe that heavier particles, which have more momentum, all things being equal, will have higher momentum variance, and will thus store \textit{less information} in their state about their environment in time $t$.
+Larger masses effectively reduce signal strength by lowering the acceleration from environmental driving, diminishing the distinction between $\X_0$ and $\X_t$ in a time $t$.
 Thus, larger information exchanges are predicated upon improved distinguishability between states.
-This occurs when the space of environmental states is larger (i.e. larger force variance or reduced mass), or from increased precision in starting states, reducing ambiguity about which starting states lead to which final states.
-We emphasize that this result depends on the use of Gaussian distributions over the force and initial states.
-Next, we provide some justification for using Gaussians in this example.
+This occurs when the range of driving by the environment is greater (or the mass is smaller), or from increased precision in starting states, reducing ambiguity about which starting states lead to which final states.